 Dublin Airport is often the gateway to Ireland for many of the 9.9 million tourists that visit each year.
-With many, ourselves included heading to the city centre of Dublin before on to some of the more remote towns and villages that Ireland has to offer (I personally recommend Killarney and Cork).
+With many, ourselves included heading to the city center of Dublin before on to some of the more remote towns and villages that Ireland has to offer.

 Based on our multiple trips to Dublin, we know that travelling the 15km from the airport to the city can take anything from 30 minutes to 2 hours, and cost anything from €5 per person to €30 depending on how you choose to travel.